cs-tungthanh/memo.learning/AWS/AWS - Summary.md

 	- S3 & FSx File Gateway
 		- low-latency access (caching at gateway)
 	- Volume gateway
+		- Cached volumes
+			- S3 is primary data storage
+		- Stored volumes
+			- data is stored locally on your on-premise in your data center
+			- data is asynchronously backed up to S3 as EBS snapshots.
 	- Tap gateway
 - Transfer Family: FTP, FTPS, SFTP interface on top of S3 and EFS
 - DataSync: synchronize data from on-premises to AWS, AWS -> AWS
 	- Ex: migrate from S3 -> EFS
 	- AWS DataSync is an online data transfer service that simplifies, automates, and accelerates moving data between on-premises storage systems and AWS Storage services, as well as between AWS Storage services.
+	- Support: S3, EFS, Amazon FSx for Windows File Server, Amazon CloudWatch, and AWS CloudTrail.
 - SnowBall, SnowMoblie: **move** large amount of data to the cloud **physically**
 	- **AWS Data Migration:** This service is generally used for smaller-scale data migrations and wouldn't be as efficient for transferring hundreds of Terabytes.
 - Database: Mysql, Postgres,...

 # CloudFont - CDN  - Layer 7 (app)
 - Cache Service: improve performance for both cacheable content (image, video,...)